MP Estate Planning UK

 residence nil-rate band freeze

-As we navigate the complexities of Inheritance Tax, understanding the Residence Nil-Rate Band (RNRB) is crucial for effective estate planning.
-Introduced to help reduce the inheritance tax burden on homeowners, the RNRB allows individuals to pass on their familial home to direct descendants without incurring Inheritance Tax.
-Currently, the RNRB is frozen at £175,000 until April 2028, making it a vital consideration for British homeowners aged 45-75 who are concerned about their family’s future.
+As we navigate the complexities of Inheritance Tax (IHT), understanding the Residence Nil-Rate Band (RNRB) is crucial for effective estate planning.
+Introduced in April 2017 to help reduce the inheritance tax burden on homeowners passing their family home to direct descendants, the RNRB provides an additional tax-free allowance of £175,000 per person on top of the standard nil-rate band.
+However, the RNRB has been frozen at £175,000 since April 2020 and is now confirmed frozen until at least April 2031.
+With the average home in England now worth around £290,000, this freeze means more ordinary families are being drawn into the IHT net every year — making this a vital consideration for homeowners concerned about their family’s future.

 For those looking to safeguard their family’s assets, it’s essential to understand how this freeze affects your estate planning.
-We recommend reviewing your options with a professional to ensure you’re making the most of the Inheritance Tax allowance available to you.
+We recommend reviewing your options with a specialist to ensure you’re making the most of the inheritance tax allowance available to you.

 Key Takeaways

-• Safeguard your family’s future with effective estate planning.
+• Safeguard your family’s future with effective estate planning, including the use of lifetime trusts and gifting strategies.

 What is the Residence Nil-Rate Band?